From terracotta to ceramic

 The towns of Bassano and Nove

 And this is how the well known ceramics of Bassano and Nove were born.
 In fact, these towns had fought to have the most skillful artists and specialists in the field.
 Therefore, the reason was to obtain competitiveness and unique products.
 In such a way as to gain the privileges awarded by the Serenissima.
-As we know, the Republic recognized that the brand was a shop’s inviolable property.
-And it guaranteed the use of a trade name.
+As we know, the Republic recognized that the brand was a shop’s inviolable property and it guaranteed the use of a trade name.
 As a result, the tradition of ceramics still alive and active in the present day.
 Most of all it has been maintained intact also thanks to the strong family ties.
 This is an aspect typical of the mentality of the Veneto region.
 The founders of the most ancient ceramic factories in the area of Bassano passed down the secrets of the techniques from generation to generation.

 The ceramic works passed from generations

 First of all, some foreign artists and painters from other countries assist them.
 As follow, they passed their craft through their children, as well as their generations.
 As a result, other craftsmen factories took place, as a natural trend.
 Also, the production of the ceramics grows with all kinds of design.
-There are vessels with animal like shapes and other figures with English and German models.
+There are vessels with animal as shapes and other figures with English and German models.
 During the first decade of the Nineteenth Century, there is the fashion of sacred images.
 As well as illustrations with symbols of the months and the seasons of the year.
 And also still life paintings and animals decorated with brightly colored designs took root.

 Some brief information about the names and the technical terms common to the art of ceramics.
 The word “kaolin” comes from the term “Kao ling” that, in Chinese, means “hill’s summit”.
 In fact, the origin of this material, clay, is the result of a decomposition.
 As a result, of silica and aluminum rock, known as feldspar, combined with potassium and soda.
 The kaolin of the Berici hills known as the “Terra di Vicenza”, seems to be the white earth that they used all over Italy.
 Also to whiten and to glaze majolica, porcelain, as well as clay vases.
 Over time, they transport the clay far away from its original location.
 To then redeposited elsewhere, or else the clay remained in the place of its formation.
 In which case, they called it residual clay or kaolin.